A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Computational Implementation and Acceleration

 \subsection{Acceleration via Heat-Bath Screening}

 The size of the connected subset $\mathcal{C}_k$ scales as $O(N_e^2 N_o^2)$ relative to the variational set $\mathcal{V}_k$.
-While enumerating these connections uses fast integer logic, the primary bottleneck is evaluating the neural network ansatz over the resulting target set $\mathcal{T}_k = \mathcal{V}_k \cup \mathcal{P}_k$.
-For both gradient accumulation (Proxy/Asymmetric modes) and subspace evolution (Variational mode), neural network inference and amplitude sorting over an unpruned $\mathcal{T}_k$ can exceed GPU memory limits as the active space grows.
-To address this, we apply a deterministic screening strategy adapted from the Heat-Bath Configuration Interaction (HCI) algorithm\cite{holmes2016efficient, holmes2016heat} to bound the size of the perturbative set $\mathcal{P}_k$.
+Evaluating the neural ansatz over an unpruned target set $\mathcal{T}_k = \mathcal{V}_k \cup \mathcal{P}_k$ becomes the primary computational bottleneck as the active space grows.
+We mitigate this by applying a deterministic screening strategy adapted from the Heat-Bath Configuration Interaction (HCI) algorithm\cite{holmes2016efficient, holmes2016heat} to prune the perturbative set $\mathcal{P}_k$.

-The screening criterion filters configurations based on first-order perturbative coupling.
-A candidate configuration $\ket{\mathbf{x}'}$ is included in the target set $\mathcal{T}_k$ only if the Hamiltonian matrix element connecting it to the variational set satisfies:
+A candidate configuration $\ket{\mathbf{x}'}$ is included in $\mathcal{T}_k$ only if its perturbative coupling to the variational set satisfies:

 where $\psi_\theta(\mathbf{x})$ is the amplitude of the reference state and $\epsilon_{\mathrm{HB}}$ is a numerical threshold.